ranjeetsohanpal/AI-Resume_Analyzer_and_Job_Matcher/README.md

 # 🧠 AI Resume Analyzer & Job Matcher

-An intelligent web application that analyzes uploaded resumes, extracts skills and summaries, and recommends the top matching jobs using NLP and semantic similarity models.
+An intelligent web application that analyzes uploaded resumes, extracts skills and summaries, and compares the uploaded job description using NLP and semantic similarity models.

 ## 🔍 Overview